pestizs/zeroplates-cypress/README.md

 ## Reporting

 After each headless run, cypress generates a test report which can be found in your cypress folder.
-Optionally, you can enable or disable screenshots and videos in configurations.
+Optionally, you can enable or disable screenshots and videos in the configurations.
 ![cypress artifacts](https://github.com/pestizs/zeroplates-cypress/assets/89751059/1ab8cfe9-6dc8-4d9c-870d-4e644179e5c0)